Calvin Bailey: Political career

 On 4 July 2024, Bailey was elected Member of Parliament (MP) for Leyton and Wanstead with 20,755 votes (47.5%) and a majority of 13,964.
 On 24 July 2024, he made his maiden speech during a debate on the Global Combat Air Programme.

 In November 2024, Bailey voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+Bailey became a junior minister in Keir Starmer's government when he was appointed Parliamentary Under-Secretary of State for Veterans and People on 12 June 2026.

 Personal life

-Bailey has four children, two daughters and two sons.
+Married since 2003, Bailey has four children, two daughters and two sons.
 He was a parent governor of St John's Marlborough, Wiltshire, since March 2003.